 3. Make Fresh Stem Cuts

-Cut the base of each stem every couple of days to get rid of soggy ends, providing a crisp cut so that water can be taken up easily.
+Cut the base of each stem at an angle every couple of days to get rid of soggy ends, providing a crisp cut so that water can be taken up easily.
 Sterilize your clippers to make sure bacteria isn't spread.

 Make sure to place your flowers in as cool an environment as possible, away from direct sun, heat and wind.
 It is also important not to place them next to that overripe cantaloupe on the counter.
 Many fruits and vegetables give off ethylene gas that will cause your flowers to wilt.